-What sort of homes come up at auction?
+1. Find out what sort of homes come up at auction

 You’ll need to know which auction houses cover the area in which you want to buy.
 Search online and request catalogues.

 For UK-wide information, EIG Auction Insight lists property auctions and has details on properties coming to auction and those that have been listed previously.
 Some information is accessible to browse but you’ll have to pay to access the whole of the site.

 You could also check out UK Auction List.
 Subscribe to see properties for sale at auction and view a calendar of auctions.

 4. Look at auctioneers’ catalogues

 The catalogue is normally available two to three weeks before the auction, although properties can be online before that.
 You can register an interest in a property so you’re updated on its status.
 There will be a guide price, but this can change up to the sale day.
 Properties can also be withdrawn or sold before the auction.

 As the fall of the gavel makes the buy legally binding, there’s plenty to do before an auction.
 You’ll need to view likely flats or houses (find out how to get the best out of this in our guide to viewing property), do your research on what a property might sell for – which will usually be a lot more than the guide price – and get the legal pack.
 Make sure you know, too, what the ceiling price might be for a similar house in the road or area – this will help ensure you don't overpay in the heat of the moment.
 The legal pack contains local searches, the fixtures and fittings list and seller’s information form, leasehold details if that’s applicable, and title deeds.